kaibrooks/capstone-colander/README.md

 This project requires Python 3.
 Do you have it?

 ### I have Python already
-Just install the Python libraries with:
+Just install the project's Python libraries with:
 ```
 make install
 ```